-coconut shrimp on a dark bronze serving platter with orange dipping sauce, next to two glasses of beer
+coconut shrimp on a bronze serving platter with a bowl of orange chili dipping sauce next to 2 glasses of beer.

 Want to save this recipe?